digitalnames/reseller/README.md

 1. Download the zip file for the website by first clicking on the green "code" button and then clicking on the "download zip" link.

+2. Navigate to "File Manager" in your C-panel.

-2. Upload the "dn-reseller.zip" file to the root path (public_html) of your server.
+3. Upload the "dn-reseller.zip" file to the root path (public_html) of your server.

-2. Once the zipped folder has been uploaded to the (public_html), extract the files from the folder.
+4. Once the zipped folder has been uploaded to the (public_html), extract the files from the folder.
 You should now have all files necessary for the website, within the (public_html) directory.